trick77/docker-observium/README.md

 [![Docker build](https://github.com/trick77/docker-observium/actions/workflows/build-images.yml/badge.svg)](https://github.com/trick77/docker-observium/actions/workflows/build-images.yml)

-This repository provides a Dockerized version of Observium, a network monitoring platform.
-It allows you to quickly set up and run Observium in a containerized environment.
+This repo delivers Observium, a network monitoring powerhouse, in a sleek Dockerized package.
+Spin up Observium in a flash within a containerized realm for seamless operation.

 ## Features

-- Observium configuration settings can be defined using environment variables in the `observium/.env` file and get translated to PHP at runtime
+- **Molds** Observium's behavior on-the-fly by defining config settings through environment variables in the `observium/.env` file, seamlessly translated to PHP at runtime.
-- Uses container-based scheduling mechanism using Ofelia instead of Linux crontab/cron jobs
+- **Embraces** a container-based scheduling wizardry with Ofelia, waving goodbye to the mundane Linux crontab/cron jobs.
-- Does not use supervisord
+- **Bids farewell** to supervisord, reveling in a streamlined setup free from its clutches.
-- No log files, no log file rotation - everything is sent to stdout
+- **Says no** to log file clutter and rotation headaches – witness everything elegantly flowing to stdout.
-- Uses Traefik reverse-proxy for easy ACME certificate generation
+- **Rides** the Traefik wave for a hassle-free ACME certificate ballet, courtesy of a savvy reverse-proxy.
-- Creates daily backups
-- Smokeping!
+- **Safeguards** your data with daily backups, ensuring your digital fortress stands resilient.
+- **Feels the pulse** with Smokeping, adding rhythm to your network monitoring symphony.

+## Disclaimer

+Just a heads up, this project is fine-tuned to dance with my specific monitoring groove and hardware vibes.
+It skips a beat on things like RANCID, CollectD, rrdcached, and ARM64 love.

+Dig the code?
+Awesome!
+If you're feeling the need for extra spice or tweaks, fork this repo and jam out your version.
+No issues tab here – keeping it streamlined.
+Open to bugfix pull requests – hit me up if you spot anything wonky.

 ## Prerequisites

 1. Docker
 1. Traefik reverse-proxy (example configruation provided below)
 1. Devices you want to monitor using SNMP and maybe even Observium's Unix agent